dylanpeifer/deepgroebner/README.md

 ## Running Experiments

-All experiments start with the `run.py` script in this directory.
+All experiments start with the `train.py` script in this directory.
 For a list of arguments type

-    python run.py --help
+    python train.py --help

 Defaults are provided for all arguments in the script.

 For example, we can train an agent on 3-20-10-weighted using

-    python run.py --variables 3 --degree 20 --generators 10 \
-                  --degree_distribution weighted \
-                  --value_model degree --value_updates 0
+    python train.py --distribution 3-20-10-weighted --value_model degree

 By default, the script will create a subdirectory in `data/runs` where it will store TensorBoard logs, model checkpoints, and a complete list of script arguments in the file `args.txt`.
 After copying this file to the top directory, we can rerun the same experiment with

-    python run.py @args.txt
+    python train.py @args.txt

 ## Generating Statistics